Super-Protocol/docs/docs/ai-marketplace/upload-content/index.md

 sidebar_position: 3
 ---

 The primary purpose of uploading models and datasets is to make them available for creating offers and adding to compute orders.
-While uploading a file, the system encrypts it and creates a content resource JSON file.
+While uploading a file, the system encrypts it and creates a resource JSON file.
 This resource file contains the information for confidential computing devices on accessing the uploaded model or dataset to use in compute orders.

 The functionality related to orders and offers is not implemented yet in this version of the Marketplace.